Sciss/sciss.github.io/_posts/2016-04-03-rethinking-fscape.md

 Indeed, taking `Proc` as the model, as incomplete and questionable it still is, we could arrive at a view, where an FScape "module" is analogous to a `SynthGraph`.
 Then we have a simple builder from "FScape UGens" which are persisted agnostically as products as is the case with ScalaCollider UGens.
 We talk to the world through an outer type analogous to `Proc` with it's object attribute map and outputs, and we through special ugens such as `Attribute.kr`.

 The problem with this approach might be that we have to have much more differentiated types than `GE` for input and output.
 That would warrant a "full Lucre type" for each UGen.
 We could also go the dynamic/attribute map way.
 So there is `UGen <: Obj` and the parameters are again just in the attribute map.
 Then we need heuristics like in the Wolkenpumpe case, not really an attractive solution.

+Probably there should be two decoupled layers: One 'frozen' un-transactional for processing, and a second one bridging to Lucre.
+We should also think about the storage of meta-data with the results.
+In a confluent system, it is sufficient to store the time-stamp.
+Otherwise we would need to flatten the inputs?
+In order to re-render a deleted 'cached output'.

 ## Mellite